FAQ & What to Bring

 Q. What do I wear to a Meditation class?

 A. We don’t need to change clothes to practice Meditation.
 We just remove our shoes and sit on a chair, stool or cushion.
 Ladies who are wearing a skirt or a dress also find the Meditation stools and cushions comfortable and decent.
 You will not feel uncomfortable or exposed.
-If you are intending to practice Yoga after the Meditation class, you may choose to change clothes at the beginning.
+If you are intending to practice Yoga as well as Meditation, it’s good to come prepared for yoga.

-Q. How long before the class should I arrive at the studio?
+Q. How long before the class should I arrive?

 Q. How long before Yoga or Meditation class can I eat and drink?

-A. Try to avoid eating food less than 2 hrs before class.
-Try to reduce drinking inside 30 minutes before class.
-Food will make you feel sick and impair your practice.
-The Yoga classes are not sweaty and you will not need to carry a water bottle.
-If you eat too much food before Meditation class you will tend to feel sleepy, so avoid it.
+A. Try to avoid eating food less than 3 hrs before you intend to practice.
+Try to reduce drinking inside 30 minutes before you practice.
+Food will make you feel sick and impair your performance.
+Our Yoga is not sweaty and you will not need to carry a water bottle.
+If you eat too much food before Meditation you will tend to feel sleepy, so avoid it.
 Have something later.

 Q. Do I have to bring my own Yoga mat?